lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 # Node Outage

-Node outage is one of the trickiest problems in distributed systems.
+Node outage is also a tricky problem in distributed systems.
 For example, after the TCP handshake has been completed and the client has sent the request payload to the server, if the server node suddenly fails before it can respond to the RPC, the client may hang indefinitely.
 Although the server is dead, from the client’s perspective, the server may be processing a time-consuming query.
 In other words, there is no way for the client to identify the cause of an unresponsive node.

 One of the common solutions is to set a RPC deadline based on the expected response time, which is typically estimated from the size of the request